peteroupc/numbers-java/api/com.upokecenter.numbers.EContext.md

 * `<T> T TriggerTraps(T result,
  EContext trappableContext)`<br>
- Throws trap exceptions if the given context has flags set that also have traps enabled for them in this context, and adds the given context's flags to this context if HasFlags for this context is true.
+ Throws trap exceptions if the specified context has flags set that also have traps enabled for them in this context, and adds the specified context's flags to this context if HasFlags for this context is true.

 * `EContext WithAdjustExponent(boolean adjustExponent)`<br>
- Copies this EContext and sets the copy's "AdjustExponent" property to the given value.
+ Copies this EContext and sets the copy's "AdjustExponent" property to the specified value.

 * `EContext WithBigExponentRange(EInteger exponentMin,
  EInteger exponentMax)`<br>